dockur/windows/readme.md

     Very simple!
 These are the steps:

-    - Start the container and get some coffee, it will start downloading the ISO.
+    - Start the container and get some coffee, it will begin downloading the ISO file.

-    - Connect to port 8006 of the container in your web browser and wait untill you see the screen.
+    - Connect to port 8006 of the container in your web browser and wait until you see the screen.

-    - Sit back and relax while all the magic happens, the whole installation will be performed fully automatic.
+    - Sit back and relax while the magic happens, the whole installation will be performed fully automatic.

-    - Once you see your desktop, your Windows installation is ready for use.
+    - Once you see the desktop, your Windows installation is ready for use.
 Enjoy it, and don't forget to star this repo!

-  * ### How do I specify the Windows version?
+  * ### How do I specify another Windows version?

-    You can modify the `VERSION` environment variable in order to specify the version of Windows you want to download:
+    You can add the `VERSION` environment variable to your compose file, in order to specify the Windows version you want to download:

     ```yaml
     environment: